TWBug/GoldCardHenge/content/application/_index.en.md

 {{< teaser >}}
 For overseas applications, or if you have entered Taiwan but have a visa with a limited stay period and cannot be extended or visa-free, your passport will have to be inspected by the Bureau of Consular Affairs or an ROC overseas mission/office.

+**Hong Kong/Macao applicants are not required to have their passport inspected by the Bureau of Consular Affairs or an ROC overseas mission/office.**

 {{< /teaser >}}

 * When your application is approved and has passed the qualification review, you will receive an e-mail notification to bring your passport for passport inspection.
 At this point, please bring your original passport to your chosen Bureau of Consular Affairs or ROC mission/office.